-- Debit or credit card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or money order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store.
+- Debit or Credit Card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
+Contact your financial institution for availability, cost, and cut-off times.